Whole Buildings

 Opportunities

 Improvements to the electrical infrastructure deployment will be necessary to support broad decarbonization efforts.
-Many existing buildings will need electric upgrades to support the electrification of end-use systems such as water heating, space heating, and appliances like clothes dryers or cooktops.
+Many existing buildings will need electric panel replacements and upsizing to support the efficient electrification of end-use systems such as water heating, space heating, and appliances like clothes dryers or cooktops.
 Electric vehicle charging will significantly drive the need for added electrical capacity.
-This would include the customer side’s sub-transformers, which will need to be upgraded to handle the additional loads.
-Strategies and technologies to improve cost-effectiveness in deploying electrical infrastructure and/or demonstration of effective load management techniques that enable electrification are of high interest.
-Examples include smart circuit breakers, smart panels, and ability to support the flexible demand technologies under SB49.
+This includes any customer-side transformers, which will need to be upgraded to handle additional loads.

 For projects that directly support demand flexibility such as vehicle-to-everything (V2X), CalNEXT will look for ways to collaborate with existing ET projects.